nashville-software-school/front-end-curriculum/02-html-101/README.md

 `<div id="bio" class="student--biography" style="color: red">`

-## Commenting your code

-`<!-- This is how you comment HTML code -->`

----
 > **Instructor Suggestion:**
 > Break now for a class exercise.
-Have students create a very simple profile page for themselves with their name, place of birth, email address, place of work (if applicable, otherwise NSS), and an unordered list of interests.
-Make sure student comment their code to describe the purpose of each element.
+Have students create a very simple blog document that contains a header, navigation (using a table for now), footer, and multiple articles that each contain their own header, footer, and multiple sections.
+Each article should include a related image.
+Make sure students comment their code to describe the purpose of each element.

----
+### Forms & element types

+Use, or fork, an example [HTML form Codepen project](http://codepen.io/chortlehoort/pen/ogpVZq) to show all the major field types that can be used.

+  + form
+  + select
+  + option
+  + textarea
+  + text
+  + password
+  + date
+  + submit
+  + radio
+  + checkbox
+  + button

+> **Instructor Suggestion:**
+> Break now for a class exercise.
+Have students create an example bank loan form based on the instructions in this [HTML101 Codepen project](http://codepen.io/chortlehoort/pen/XbEqLW).

 ## Homework